 v Zealand Coastal Policy Statement 2010 2010) was approved by the Minister of Statement.
-More recently, the New Zealand Coastal ervation late last year.
-Its purpose is to state the policies in order to achieve the purpose of the the implementation of the NZCPS 2010 with close support from councils through a Local Government - Department of Conservation (DOC) Implementation Steering Group.
-The local government members are:
+More recently, the New Zealand Coastal Conservation late last year.
+Its purpose is to state the policies in order to achieve the purpose of the Resource Management Act 1991 (RMA) in relation to the coastal environment of New Zealand.
+A work programme is underway to support the implementation of the NZCPS 2010 with close support from councils through a Local Government - Department of Conservation (DOC)